| | |

 Ice Climbing

-Since ice-climbing was a first for me, I didn’t know how my fear of heights would react to this situation.
-It’s a strange feeling to be paralyzed not wanting to move for fear of falling.
-My head seems to see everything as much steeper and dangerous than it actually is.
+Since ice climbing was a first for me, I didn’t know how my fear of heights would react to this situation.
+It’s a strange feeling to be paralyzed, not wanting to move for fear of falling.
+My head seems to see everything as much steeper and more dangerous than it actually is.
 I try to tell myself that it’s an illusion, but it is a process to have to try to ‘talk myself’ out of being terrified – and literally – I mean talk to myself verbally.
-Luckily I got placed with a random partner, Jeff from Calgary, who was the nicest, patient, most encouraging guy I could ever ask for!
-He would tell me I was doing great – even though I was cemented in place afraid to move at times.
+Luckily, I got placed with a random partner, Jeff from Calgary, who was the nicest, most patient, and most encouraging guy I could ever ask for!
+He would tell me I was doing great – even though I was cemented in place, afraid to move at times.
 He even encouraged me when I was belaying him.

 While ice climbing is an excellent winter adventure option in lieu of skiing, I decided it wasn’t for me – you can’t like everything!
 But it may be for you!

-Ice Climbing lessons: Yamnuska Climbing – I did the half day workshop which is intended to get you introduced to the sport.
+Ice Climbing lessons: Yamnuska Climbing – I did the half-day workshop, which is intended to introduce you to the sport.
 The true beginner course is a full weekend of instruction.

 Caving

 Once we were in, our guide Diane decided to tell us about the rats.
-For some reason I was worrying about too many other things such as the repelling down a dark hole and had lost sight of the fact that the cave’s name was Rat’s Nest Cave.
-The caving experience at times felt really surreal.
-At times I found myself looking around for the Exit sign, as if it were a Disney ride and you could abort at any time and safely end up back in Tomorrowland.
+For some reason, I was worrying about too many other things, such as the repelling down a dark hole, and had lost sight of the fact that the cave’s name was Rat’s Nest Cave.
+The caving experience, at times, felt really surreal.
+At times, I found myself looking around for the Exit sign as if it were a Disney ride and you could abort at any time and safely end up back in Tomorrowland.
 However, then you’d realize there was no other way out but the way you came.
-Nothing happens quick in a cave, yet the time seemed to fly by and I loved it – rats and all.
+Nothing happens quickly in a cave, yet the time seemed to fly by, and I loved it – rats and all.

 Tours – Canmore Cave Tours – This is wild caving – meaning no interior lighting, no handrails, no walkways; a cave in its natural state.
 A wonderful adventure!